 Calculating taxable gains on share trading in New Zealand

-New Zealand’s proposed general capital gains tax (CGT) regime is highly debated, and of particular interest to investors using Sharesight.
-But, did you know that tax on gains made already applies to some investors who trade equity or foreign debt investments in New Zealand?
+While New Zealand’s proposed general capital gains tax (CGT) regime in 2019 was abandoned by Government after much debate.
+Did you know that a tax on gains already applies to some investors who trade equity or foreign debt investments in New Zealand?

 Here, we break down who New Zealand’s capital gains tax currently applies to, and how to calculate losses/gains on share trading activity using Sharesight for tax purposes.